Donkeyhead

 Donkeyhead is a 2021 Canadian comedy-drama film written and directed by Agam Darshi in her directorial debut.
-The plot follows Mona, a woman tasked with taking care of her father with the help of her three siblings after he is diagnosed with cancer and his health starts to deteriorate.
+The plot follows Mona Ghuman, a woman tasked with taking care of her father with the help of her three siblings after he is diagnosed with cancer and his health starts to deteriorate.
 The film premiered at the Mosaic International South Asian Film Festival in Mississauga, Ontario, on December 1, 2021.
 It was digitally released on Netflix on January 21, 2022.
 It received generally positive reviews from critics.

 Premise

 Mona is a failed writer who carves out a life of isolation while caring for her ailing Sikh father.
 When he suffers a debilitating stroke, her three successful siblings show up on her doorstep determined to take control of the situation.